Survivalism: Survivalist terminology

-Survivalists maintain their group identity and subculture by using specialized terminology/slang etc not generally understood outside their circles.
+Survivalists maintain their group identity and subculture by using jargon not generally understood outside their circles.
 They often use government/military/paramilitary acronyms such as OPSEC and SOP, and terminology common among adherents to civilian gun culture or the peak oil scenario.
-They also use terms that are unique to their own survivalist cells/factions etc or even use street slang etc.
+They also use terms which are unique to their own survivalist cells/factions, etc., and even use street slang.

 Media portrayal

 Despite a lull following the end of the Cold War, survivalism has gained greater attention in recent years, resulting in increased popularity of the survivalist lifestyle, and increased scrutiny.
 A National Geographic show interviewing survivalists, Doomsday Preppers (2011–2014), was a "ratings bonanza" and "the network's most-watched series", yet Neil Genzlinger in The New York Times declared it an "absurd excess on display and at what an easy target the prepper worldview is for ridicule," noting, "how offensively anti-life these shows are, full of contempt for humankind."
 Nevertheless, this show occupies a key position in the discourse on preppers.